 Design, Spec, Build – Know the Players of Your Next Construction Project

-Depending on the size of your stone veneer project, a bunch of different people with lots of different skill sets could be involved.
+Depending on the size of your stacked stone tile project, a bunch of different people with lots of different skill sets could be involved.
 One of the things that can make projects confusing, even for those of us with experience, is that sometimes those skill sets overlap and what role someone may fill on one project can be different on the next project.
 To really understand who the players are in a construction project, big or small, let’s take a look at three of the major steps in the process of taking an idea and building it into reality - Design, Specify, Build.

 The design phase of a construction project is pretty clear cut.
 The needs and desires of the client are determined and balanced against things like project location, budget, and construction practices.
 An architect is often relied on for their expertise in this phase.
 For projects both big and small architects perform the crucial role of drafting the detailed blueprints and construction documents necessary for the “build team” to actually take a project through permitting and construct the job with.
 These experts take into account things like the added weight a ledge stone accent wall will add and what that means to the structure of a building or construction method of a wall.